reginalin/website/posts/how-i-built-my-blog.md

 "export": "next export"
 ```

-Now, create a Netlify account, and click "New site from Git".
+Next, create a Netlify account, and click "New site from Git".
 Follow the steps to set up your repo and click "Deploy site".
-Now, your site will be live!
+Now your site will be live!

 What I liked about using Netlify was how easy it was to set up continuous integration.
 Through the Netlify UI, I was able to easily set up my app to re-deploy upon merge to my repo's master branch.
 Now, any time I make changes to my site and merge on Github, the changes will be live within seconds.